ManlyThe Locals' Guide

 Operated by Transport for NSW · Route F1 from Wharf 3

-The big green-and-gold double-enders have been doing the run since the 1980s, and they're properly built for it — wide hulls that shrug off the heads-of-the-harbour swell, two open upper decks, polished wooden bench seats inside.
+The big green-and-gold double-enders have been doing the run since the 1980s, and they're properly built for it.
+Wide hulls that shrug off the heads-of-the-harbour swell, two open upper decks, polished wooden bench seats inside.
 The MV Freshwater, MV Queenscliff and MV Collaroy are the originals; an updated Emerald-class boat fills in on quieter shifts.

-• Crossing: ~30 minutes
+• Crossing ~30 minutes

-• Fare: from AUD $6.43 off-peak (Opal / contactless)
+• Fare from AUD $6.43 off-peak

-• Frequency: every 20–30 min, 6am – midnight
+• Frequency every 20–30 min, 6am–midnight

-• Bikes & prams: yes, free, bring 'em on
+• Bikes & prams yes, free

-F1 timetable on Transport NSW
+F1 timetable

 The express